unclearness/landmark_triangulation/README.md

 Detected landmarks by deep neural network may not have 3D consistency especially for side faces.
 <span style="color: green; ">Least squares (green points)</span> is vulnerable to such erroneous inputs.
 Mouse and chin points are collapsed.
-<span style="color: red; ">RANSAC (red points)</span> can triagulate face like points by removing outlier views.
+<span style="color: red; ">RANSAC (red points)</span> can triagulate more face-like points by removing outlier views.
 Unfortunately, chin points are still far from ground truth surface because of inaccuracy of the inputs.

 |              Results with ground truth mesh              |                      Results only                      |
 | :------------------------------------------------------: | :----------------------------------------------------: |